+The performance capabilities of any institution are reliant on the people involved.
+Accordingly, the Excellence Strategy of TU Dresden revolves around one unambiguous focus: the people who work, teach, study and conduct research here.
 The innovative and open application process for new professorship appointments, visiting scientist programmes, the graduate academy, new teams to promote and coordinate the acquisition of external funding, transfer of knowledge and synergy developments, organisation of the 14 faculties into five overarching schools, and a plethora of projects to improve structures and working procedures - all serve one goal: to support, strengthen and spread the reputation of TU Dresden as an exceptionally attractive university throughout Germany and the world.